fosslight/fosslight-guide-en/scanner/2_source.md

     -j                             Generate raw result of scanners in json format -m                             Print the Matched text for each license on a separate sheet (Scancode Only) -o <output_path>               Output path
                                    (If you want to generate the specific file name, add the output path with file name.)
     -f <format>                    Output file format (excel, csv, opossum) -s <scanner>                   Select which scanner to be run (scancode, scanoss, all)

 ```
+If scanner is not specified with -s option, all scanners (ScanCode, SCANOSS) will be run and the result will be merged.

 #### Example
-Print result to FOSSLight Report and json file
+Print result to FOSSLight Report and results of ScanCode and SCANOSS in json file.
 ```
 $ fosslight_source -p /home/source_path -j
 ```